symbiote/silverstripe-multirecordfield/README.md

 # Multi Record Field

-A field for creating and editing multiple records in a single form.
+A field for creating and editing multiple records in a backend or frontend form.

 ## Requirements